Member AUM

 Background

-In 2016-2019, FAIRR successfully facilitated a collaborative engagement with 20 quick-service restaurant (QSR) companies; the engagement aimed to improve antibiotic stewardship through the development of formal policies on antibiotic use.
+Between 2016 and 2019, FAIRR successfully facilitated a collaborative engagement with 20 quick-service restaurant (QSR) companies; the engagement aimed to improve antibiotic stewardship through the development of formal policies on antibiotic use.
 By 2019, all companies in the engagement had either a formal policy in place or were in the process of developing one.

 However, since the closure of FAIRR’s engagement, and in the absence of sustained investor pressure, company efforts have faltered, clearly highlighting the need for investors to re-engage the sector to ensure companies are adequately addressing the risks associated with routine antibiotic use in their protein supply chains.

 The objective of this engagement is to facilitate communication between investors and the quick-service restaurant sector to improve disclosure around how companies are mitigating antimicrobial resistance (AMR) risk in their animal protein supply chains.
-This engagement will ask companies to (i) demonstrate sufficient rigour and scope of existing policies, (ii) develop antibiotic policies to cover all key proteins, (iii) provide evidence of implementation through target setting and auditing.
+This engagement will ask companies to (i) demonstrate sufficient rigour and scope of existing policies, (ii) develop antibiotic policies to cover all key proteins, and (iii) provide evidence of implementation through target setting and auditing.

 RAB-image-1